lifebit-ai/scalling-websockets-example/README.md

 ## How to run

-First you need have install [Docker](https://www.docker.com/) and docker-compose utility for you to be able build the backend image and run the application inside of containers.
+First you need have install [Docker](https://www.docker.com/) and docker-compose utility for you to be able to build the backend image and run the example.

 To build the backend image you need to run the following command: